horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 This is all to say that every academic was tempted to dip into the field of astronomy.
 Many of them did.
 On the astronomical playing field of the era one could find Euler, Legendre, Gauss, Poisson, Laplace, Bessel, and Mobius.
 Additionally, many mathematicians were interested in the theoretical problems of determining orbits, such as Jacobi and Abel.
 These two figures will be relevant to us later.

-### The Mathematical History
+### The Mathematical Context

+#### Analysis and Transcendental Functions

 A number of great mathematical innovations had occurred during the 1600s-1700s.
-One of the most notable was the development of the theory of calculus/analysis, particularly infinite series.
+One of the most notable was the development of the theory of calculus/analysis, including infinite series.

 We will focus on a particular innnovation related to our upcoming astronomical investigations.
 Mathematicians had long been familiar with the concepts of $\sin{x}$, $\cos{x}$, and $e^x$.
 However, our understanding was limited since we could not connect them to elementary algebraic expressions.